Self-reconfiguring modular robot: Motivation and inspiration

 Both these advantages have not yet been fully realized.
 A modular robot is likely to be inferior in performance to any single custom robot tailored for a specific task.
 However, the advantage of modular robotics is only apparent when considering multiple tasks that would normally require a set of different robots.

 The added degrees of freedom make modular robots more versatile in their potential capabilities, but also incur a performance tradeoff and increased mechanical and computational complexities.

 The quest for self-reconfiguring robotic structures is to some extent inspired by envisioned applications such as long-term space missions, that require long-term self-sustaining robotic ecology that can handle unforeseen situations and may require self repair.
 A second source of inspiration are biological systems that are self-constructed out of a relatively small repertoire of lower-level building blocks (cells or amino acids, depending on scale of interest).
 This architecture underlies biological systems' ability to physically adapt, grow, heal, and even self replicate – capabilities that would be desirable in many engineered systems.

 Application areas

-Given these advantages, where would a modular self-reconfigurable system be used?
 While the system has the promise of being capable of doing a wide variety of things, finding the "killer application" has been somewhat elusive.
 Here are several examples: